Ender-Development/EnderModpackTweaks/README.md

 ## Current Features
 ### Minecraft
+- ✅ Inventory Crafting
-- ✅ option to disable the 2x2 crafting field in the inventory
+  - option to disable the 2x2 crafting field in the inventory
   - the implementation isn't optimal as I would like to remove it completely, but it is a start
 - ✅ End Gateway
   - change the bedrock to something else